We are committed to reducing our environmental impact on Essex and are working towards sustainable development in our operations.

 - Reduce diesel consumption by 10% from 2006 figures by 2015

 All new buildings to achieve a zero carbon standard by 2018

 Progress towards these targets has been substantial, but there is still some way to go.

-In 2011 the Service participated in the Carbon Trust’s Public Sector Carbon Management Programme and produced a five year Carbon Management Plan containing costed and quantified projects to achieve the targets.
+In 2011 we participated in the Carbon Trust’s Public Sector Carbon Management Programme and produced a five year Carbon Management Plan containing costed and quantified projects to achieve the targets.

 A dedicated group of staff from all areas of the organisation meet quarterly to monitor and evaluate how these technologies work and recommend cases for further installation.